hum-ler/todos-n-fixmes/README.md

 ## Requirements

 VSCode only.
 Local only.
-UTF-8 files only. '\n' newlines only.
+UTF-8 files only.

 ## Extension Settings